 We find we are lucky in this area; finding a tenant is not usually difficult; but finding the right one is important!
 We know different landlords have different priorities and we like to know about them.
 All our viewings are accompanied.
 We always meet prospective tenants before putting their offer to you and if there is a choice of tenants, we will give you the facts and share our thoughts so you can make an informed decision.
 A proposed move in date will also be agreed at this point for all parties to work towards.

-The Tenants Fees Act 2019 came in to force on 1 June 2019.
-Tenants can no longer be charged a referencing fee; however we will take a holding deposit equivalent to one weeks’ rent.
+Since the Tenants Fees Act 2019, tenants can no longer be charged a referencing fee; however we will take a holding deposit equivalent to one weeks’ rent.
 This holding deposit can be held for 15 calendar days in order to complete tenant referencing, draft the tenancy agreement to be checked by all parties and then signed.
 This timeframe can be extended if all parties are in agreement due to an unforeseen delay.

 We work with our complimentary team in Oxford, West - The Property Consultancy, who undertakes this part of the process.
 References will include an employment reference, credit and identity check and current/previous landlord reference where applicable.
 We feel it is important to ensure your tenants are fully referenced.